madprops/curls/README.md

 (Notice in this demo how each color has their own set of curls)

+(Also notice the $ switcher to switch between curls you own)

 This is a text status host.

 Users claim a `curl` and get a key to be able to update it.